akka/akka/RELEASING.md

 Make sure you have set `core.autocrlf` to `false` in your `~/.gitconfig`, otherwise git might convert line endings in some cases.

-### Whitesource

-Make sure you have the Lightbend Whitesource credentials configured in your `~/.sbt/1.0/private-credentials.sbt`.

 ### Install Graphviz

 [Graphvis](https://graphviz.gitlab.io/download/) is needed for the